kylegilman/video-embed-thumbnail-generator/readme.txt

 * Removed superfluous gallery height option.
 * Stopped inserting unnecessary width and height shortcode attributes when videos are set to the default width and height.
 * Stopped inserting unnecessary poster URL shortcode attribute when poster is set in the media library.
-* Consolidated video metadata database entries.
+* Consolidated most video metadata database entries into a single array.
 * Fixed several bugs related to hosting media library files on other servers like Amazon S3.
 * Fixed bug that deleted replacement videos before encoding was finished when simultaneous encodes are enabled.
 * Fixed bug that created squashed encoded videos when they were shot vertically on a mobile device.